gardener/gardener/docs/api-reference/seedmanagement.md

 <td>
 <em>(Optional)</em>
 <p>MergeWithParent specifies whether the GardenletConfiguration of the parent gardenlet
 should be merged with the specified GardenletConfiguration.
-Defaults to true.</p>
+Defaults to true.
+This field is immutable.</p>
 </td>
 </tr>
 </tbody>